PRINCIPAL INVESTIGATOR

 Ne Myo Han is a Mechanical Engineering graduate student at Massachusetts Institute of Technology.
 He received his B.Eng. (medalist) and M.Phil. in Mechanical Engineering from the Hong Kong University of Science and Technology (HKUST) under the supervision of Prof. Jang-Kyo Kim, and worked at ASM Pacific Technology as a materials engineer.
 He is supported by the Croucher Scholarship for Doctoral Study.
 At MIT, his research focuses on the growth and layer transfer of III-V, complex oxides, and 2D materials.

-Giho Lee (giholee@mit.edu)
+Giho Lee (giholee at mit.edu)

 Graduate Research Assistant